intika/Librefox/README.md

 **Restart Button :**

-One simple solution is to bookmark "about:profiles" ... when restart is needed open that page and click "normal restart"
+One simple solution is to bookmark `about:profiles` ... when restart is needed open that page and click "normal restart".
+You can even go further and add the bookmarks links to your icons bar and rename the link to an emty text (you will then have a direct icon to `about:profiles` and a 2 clicks reboot)

 ![capture](https://user-images.githubusercontent.com/6892180/48963055-bd914000-ef82-11e8-8ea4-a58e56f5c4a4.png)
 ...